About the SUNY Washington Internship Program - Summer

 There’s An Internship For You!

 Internship opportunities are available for students in all majors.
 The internship is the core element in this experiential learning opportunity offered through the SUNY Washington Internship Program.
-Students work full time four days a week (Monday through Thursday) for eight weeks.
+Students work full time four days a week (Monday through Thursday) for 8 weeks.

 The internship allows students to participate in their own learning outcomes, and most find that the experience broadens their perspective on the world and career possibilities.
 In addition, employers and graduate programs view internships as a positive indicator of future success in work and professional environments.